du82/unfathoming/content/archive/2024/why-privacy-matters.md

   - security
 draft: true
 ---
+Every day, you make thousands of decisions.
+You don't always tell others why you make them, but you make them nonetheless.
 ## The Fundamental Right to Privacy
 Whether you know it or not, privacy is a fundamental human right, atleast according to most sane countries.
 The United States does not
 ### Historical Context of Privacy Rights